Video: Mauled Scots keeper's mother in action plea after new zoo tragedy

 The zoo opened in June 1990 and covers some 25 acres.

+It is home to four tigers in total: Bengal tigers Shiva and Mohan and Malaysian tigers Cicip and Sahaja.

-It includes enclosures for Malaysian tigers, Bengal tigers, cheetahs, wolves, corsac foxes, kangaroos as well as a variety of birds, reptiles and domestic animals.
+It als includes enclosures for cheetahs, wolves, corsac foxes, kangaroos as well as a variety of birds, reptiles and domestic animals.

 The zoo opened a new enclosure for its Malaysian tigers in July last year.